MicrosoftDocs/dynamics365smb-docs/business-central/product-requirements.md

 **Platforms:** When using the [!INCLUDE[prod_short](includes/prod_short.md)] app in Teams for iOS or Android, the app requires that your mobile device is running one of the supported mobile platforms, listed earlier in this article.

+**Supported subscription:** The [!INCLUDE[prod_short](includes/prod_short.md)] app for Teams supports Microsoft 365 Business and Enterprise subscriptions, but not standalone Teams subscriptions such as Microsoft Teams (free) or Microsoft Teams Essentials.

 ## Excel

 **Edit in Excel:** To use the Excel add-in to make changes in Excel and push the changes back into [!INCLUDE[prod_short](includes/prod_short.md)], you need Excel 2019 or later.
 For more information, see [Analyzing Financial Statements in Microsoft Excel](finance-analyze-excel.md).